christiecadette/christiecadette/README.md

 Welcome to my GitHub!
 I'm a CS student who loves reading, writing, design--and always has Spotify on in the background.

 I'm currently working on:
-- My portfolio
-- Personal project (details forthcoming!)
+- Finishing up this semester!

 I'm currently learning:
 - Spanish

+I'm curious about:
 - React, Express.js, Node.js

-I'm curious about:
 - MongoDB